 Proven and recommended mitigation method.
-For vessels <35 m in length, a single BSL in combination with night setting and appropriate line weighting, has been found to be effective for mixed and short BSLs (ATF 2011; Domingo et al. 2011, Gianuca et al. 2013).
+For vessels <35 m in length, a single BSL in combination with night setting and appropriate line weighting, has been found to be effective for mixed and short BSLs (ATF 2011; Domingo et al. 2017, Gianuca et al. 2013).

 Vessels <35 m total length should deploy BSLs with a minimum aerial extent of 75 m.
-To achieve this minimum aerial extent, BSLs should be attached to the vessel such that it is suspended from a point a minimum of 7 m above the water at the stern.
-The use and further development of a suitable towed device to prevent tangling with fishing gear is essential to improve adoption and compliance.
+To achieve this minimum aerial extent, BSLs should be attached to the vessel such that it is suspended from a point a minimum of 6 m above the water at the stern.
+Sufficient drag must be created to maximise aerial extent and maintain the line directly behind the vessel during crosswinds.
+This may be achieved using either towed devices or longer in-water sections (Goad & Debski 2017).
 Diving species increase vulnerability of surface foragers (albatrosses) due to secondary interactions.

-To achieve a minimum recommended aerial extent of 75 m, BSLs should be attached to the vessel such that they are suspended from a point a minimum of 7 m above the water at the stern.
+To achieve a minimum recommended aerial extent of 75 m, BSLs should be attached to the vessel such that they are suspended from a point a minimum of 6 m above the water at the stern.
 Short streamers (>1 m) should be placed at 1 m intervals along the length of the aerial extent.
-Two designs have been shown to be effective: (i) a mixed design that includes long streamers (placed at 5 m intervals over the first 55 m of the BSL) and short streamers; and,
+Two designs have been shown to be effective:

-(ii) a design that only includes short streamers.
+a mixed design that includes long and short streamers.
+Long streamers should be placed at 5 m intervals over at least the first 55 m of the BSL (Domingo et al. 2017).
+Streamers may be modified over the first 15 m to avoid tangling (Goad & Debski 2017); and, (ii) a design that only includes short streamers.
 In all cases, BSLs should be brightly coloured and the lightest practical strong fine line.
 Lines should be attached to the vessel with a barrel swivel to minimise rotation of the line from torque (created as it is dragged behind the vessel).

-Towed devices to create drag can tangle with float lines leading to interruptions in vessel operations and in some cases lost fishing gear.
-Short streamers can be tied into the line to 'bristle' the line (creating a bottlebrush like configuration) to generate drag while minimising the chance of fouling streamer lines on float lines.
-Breakaways should be incorporated in the in-water extent of BSLs, to minimise safety and operational problems.
+Sufficient drag must be created to maximise aerial extent and maintain the line directly behind the vessel during crosswinds.
+To avoid tangling, this is best achieved using a long in-water section of rope or monofilament.
+Alternatively, short streamers can be tied into the line to 'bristle' the line (creating a bottlebrush like configuration) to generate drag while minimising the chance of fouling streamer lines on float lines.